Strobesstrobes

 How do you cover storage, network, logging, and encryption?

 The checklist visual below groups every concrete control by domain.
 Treat it as the items to verify, not a one-time gate.
-Continuous verification is the point, which is the same argument behind continuous penetration testing.
+Continuous verification is the point, the same argument behind continuous penetration testing.

 Cloud Security Posture Checklist (2026)